-This wooded loop can be completed in either direction, but counter-clockwise leads to the historic Cave Cemetery at the .5-mile mark.
+This wooded loop can be completed in either direction, but I recommend counter-clockwise to see the historic Cave Cemetery at the 0.5-mile mark.

 Soon, you’ll approach a tumbling waterfall and a spur trail to Dark Hollow Falls.
 Walk parallel to Hogcamp Branch to continue on to Rose River Falls.